astropy/astropy/docs/development/affiliated-packages.rst

    string in ``coveragerc`` - this gets changed automatically using the package name defined in ``setup.cfg``.

+   .. note:: the ``python setup.py`` commands will not work until you
+             have made your first commit, as shown in the last step of these instructions.

 #.
 To set up the infrastructure to build the documentation, copy over the
    following files into a new directory called ``docs``::